phuongwj/my-notes/aws-certified-cloud-practitioner/4-aws-global-infrastructure.md

 ## Direct Connect Locations

-**Direct Connect Locations** are **trusted partnered data centers** that you can establish **a dedicated high speed, low-latency connection from your on-premise to AWS**.
+- **Direct Connect Locations** are **trusted partnered data centers** that you can establish **a dedicated high speed, low-latency connection from your on-premise to AWS**.

-Example of a partnered data center in Toronto:
+- Example of a partnered data center in Toronto:
   - Allied Data Centers

-You would use th **AWS Direct Connect** service to order and establish a connection.
+- You would use the **AWS Direct Connect** service to order and establish a connection.